Quick answer

 What is a Color Coded Map and Why Use It?

-- Identify underperforming areas or gaps in coverage
+- Spot gaps: Identify underperforming regions or coverage holes immediately

 Steps to Create a Color Coded Map